 - If you want low density and nice things then you need high taxes to pay for everything with a smaller tax base.

-This is the thing that most people don’t understand.
+This is what most people don’t understand.
 You need to pick what is most important to you, and it will dictate your other choices.

 Some may argue that you can go for a moderated approach.
 Perhaps you can have medium density, with moderate taxes, and simply adequate things.
 The difficulty with this approach is that we know what low and high density looks like.
-What is in between is a large swath that is difficult to agree on.
+However, what is “in between” comprises a large swath that is difficult to agree on.
 The same goes for taxes and nice things.
 We know what the ends of the spectrum look like, but coming to agreement on where the middle should be is quite difficult.

 It also becomes a difficulty for cities to administer, but it’s a situation that many places find themselves in because of their desire to compromise.
-It creates a scenario where cities have to live on the razor edge of a knife with their budget and planning, worrying everything the make any slight movement to one side.
+It creates a scenario where cities have to live on the razor edge of a knife with their budget and planning, worrying about what happens if they make any slight movement to one side.